ibm-cloud-docs/vmwaresolutions/archiref/nsx/multi_site.md

 ## Cross-vCenter NSX environment

 The cross-vCenter NSX capability allows for linking in a primary, secondary relationship of up to nine NSX managers: one primary and eight secondary.
-While it is not required to have vCenter servers in an Enhanced Linked Mode (ELM) relationship for cross-vCenter NSX to function, it provides the following benefits:
+While it isn't required to have vCenter servers in an Enhanced Linked Mode (ELM) relationship for cross-vCenter NSX to function, it provides the following benefits:

 * Simplified primary, secondary relationship creation by using Single sign-on (SSO) credentials
 * vCenter Server and Cloud Foundation automation configuration for DNS name resolution for all the sites that are linked together